tj/go-tea/Readme.md

 # Tea

  Tea provides an Elm inspired functional framework for interactive command-line programs.
+Works great for inline and full-screen interactivity.

 ## Examples